-- 1. Display the worksheet that you want to print. - Select the Printable Page link to display the "Printable Page Options page: Page Content tab". - 3. (optional) Use the "Printable Page Options page: Page Content tab" to change the print settings, if required. - 4. (optional) If you want to preview a sample PDF version of the worksheet before printing the full worksheet, follow the steps in "How to preview worksheets before printing". - 5.
-Click Printable PDF to display the "PDF Ready page".

-6. Select the Click to view or save link to display the full PDF version of the worksheet in a separate browser window.

-Note: You can now view, print, or save the PDF file.

-7. In the separate browser window displaying the PDF file, choose File | Print to display the operating system print dialog and print the PDF file.
+- Display the worksheet that you want to print. - Select the Printable Page link to display the "Printable Page Options page: Content tab". - (optional) Use the "Printable Page Options page: Content tab" to change the print settings, if required. - (optional) To preview a sample PDF version of the worksheet before printing the full worksheet, follow the steps in "How to preview worksheets before printing". - Click Printable PDF to display the "PDF Ready page". - Select the Click to view or save link to display the full PDF version of the worksheet in a separate browser window. - Note: You can now view, print, or save the PDF file. - 7.
+In the separate browser window displaying the PDF file, choose File | Print to display the operating system print dialog and print the PDF file.